 But Margaret’s time at the pinnacle was to be a short one.
 In 1936 she developed throat problems that stymied her career.
 She had an operation but it was limited in its success.
 In an Art where perfection is paramount she realised that her time was up and chose retirement over ridicule.

 She returned to Dublin and while she kept away from the Limelight she did continue to sometimes sing, notably her interpretations of Moore’s Melodies and her rendition of Balfe’s “I Dreamt I Dwelt in Marble Halls”.
 She sang in public on and off but basically she just socialized around the town where she was known as quite a character.
 She kept a small flat near Fitzwilliam St and was a ‘regular’ in the exclusive Shelbourne Hotel.
-Her end came in April 1958 when she died in the Pembroke Nursing Home on Leeson Street.
+She also spent some time with a wealthy patron in New York.
+Her end came in April 1958 when she died of cancer in the Pembroke Nursing Home on Leeson Street.
 She is buried in Glasnevin Cemetery Dublin.